Brewer219/osticket-prereqs/README.md

 - How To Restart IIS

-## 1. Search for IIS which is Internet Information Services, right-click, and then select Run as Administrator.
+## 1. In my virtual desktop I search for IIS which is "Internet Information Services" and right-click, and then select Run as Administrator.
 <details><summary>See screenshot</summary>

 <img src="images/Step 2b.png" width="60%">